Mani-GS/NTFS_writer/README.md

 This simple scritp allows you to write on NTFS partitions from your MAC, without buying anithing!
 You must have root privileges to let it run!

+# Issues
+When you write a file from a MAC to an NTFS device, you probably won't able to open/copy this file, because it's "in use from OS X".
+To fix it the script, when you plug in a NTFS device, run the SetFile instruction for every file in the device.
+This instrucion allow you to open/copy/move/delete the file.

 # How to use
 ## Run the script manually
 If you want to run the script manually, you can place in your desktop the file named **ntfs_writer.sh**.